View of Split on a 3-Day Split, Itinerary, Croatia

 Inside, Dining Room, Diocletians Palace, Split, Croatia

-Start by visiting the palace basement, which is where archaeologists have made many discoveries about the history of Diocletian’s Palace.
-Guests can also obtain a better understanding of the history of the people of Split at the Ethnographic Museum.
+Start by visiting the palace basement.
+Here archaeologists have made many discoveries about the history of Diocletian’s Palace.
+Guests can also obtain a better understanding of the people of Split at the Ethnographic Museum.

 Saint Dominus Cathedral – which was built as a mausoleum for Emperor Diocletian – is another must see Split sight.
-Of course, for the best view in the palace, we recommend climbing the Split church bell tower.
+Of course, for the best view, we recommend climbing the Split church bell tower.

 Walk the Split Riva to Sustipan Park